What is safeguarding?

-This guidance for safeguarding adults apply to anyone over the age of 18 who:
+This guidance for safeguarding adults applies to anyone over the age of 18 who:

-- Has needs for care and support (whether or not the local authority is meeting any of those needs); and
+- Has needs for care and support (whether or not the local authority is meeting any of those needs)

-- As a result of those care and support needs is unable to protect themselves from either the risk of, or the experience of abuse and neglect
+- As a result of their care and support needs is unable to protect themselves from either the risk of, or the experience of abuse and neglect

 (Care Act 2014 – Care and Support Statutory Guidance)